• Skip to primary navigation

 Another plus on all of these recipes is you can make them ahead and store them for quick-use in the future.

 You can store a dry beef rub in an airtight container for up to 4 months.
-We love these small mason jars, but any airtight container will do.
+A great way to store them is in small mason jars, but any airtight container will do.
 Beef rubs can also make a great edible gift to share with friends and family.

 Best Steak Rub Recipes